tsudalab/PrefIntNN/README.md

 # PrefIntNN

-## DPDI
+## Deep Preference Data Integration (DPDI)
-This package provides a neural network-based method of integrating data via learning pairwise relations named DPDI.
-Please check our paper at: https://pubs.acs.org/doi/10.1021/acsmedchemlett.1c00439.
+DPDI package provides a neural network-based method of integrating data via learning pairwise relations.
+For integrating outcome variables of different assay types, a surrogate variable is introduced, and a neural network is trained such that the total order induced by the surrogate variable is maximally consistent with given data sets.
+By integrating multiple data sets into surrogate values, the number of samples used in statistical analysis is increased, leading to more conclusive results.

+For details, please check our paper at: https://pubs.acs.org/doi/10.1021/acsmedchemlett.1c00439.

 This is an extension of our previous Gaussian process-based package [PrefInt](https://github.com/tsudalab/PrefInt).